About Jewish Choral Music

 Zamir’s community involvement includes mentoring future leaders in Jewish choral music and collaborating with other choruses through joint performances.

 Joshua Jacobson, a world authority on choral music, served 45 years as Professor of Music and Director of Choral Activities at Northeastern University, including nine years as Music Department Chairman and six years as the Bernard Stotsky Professor of Jewish Cultural Studies.
 He is also Visiting Professor and Senior Consultant in the School of Jewish Music at Hebrew College, where he received an honorary doctorate degree.
 Dr. Jacobson is a sought-after scholar and lecturer.
 His many musical arrangements and compositions are performed worldwide.
 His book, Chanting the Hebrew Bible: The Art of Cantillation (Jewish Publication Society, 2002), is considered the definitive source in the field.
 Dr. Jacobson’s colorful programming and illuminating commentary make every Zamir performance a masterwork.

-Zamir Chorale of Boston is Choir-in-Residence at Hebrew College and a member of the Greater Boston Choral Consortium.
+Zamir Chorale of Boston is Choir-in-Residence at Temple Reyim in Newton and a member of the Greater Boston Choral Consortium.
 Zamir is funded by the Massachusetts Cultural Council, Combined Jewish Philanthropies, the Commonwealth of Massachusetts and the generous support of its loyal supporters.